prabalsharma11/DashboardAssignment/README.md

 # React + Vite

 // steps to locally run the application are:
-//1. type: cd projectdash/
+//1. type: cd AssignmentDashboard-main/
 //2. type: ls (to check pacage.json is present or not)
+//3. npm install
-//3. type npm run dev
+//4. type npm run dev